We've independently reviewed this article to make sure it's as accurate as we can make it.

 If you have installed a programmable thermostat and not adjusted the program at all, there’s a good chance that there were some default settings programmed by the manufacturer.
 Those defaults will kick in if you haven’t overridden them with your own settings.
 Note this does not mean simply setting your desired temperature.

 Solution.
 If you sense that your thermostat changes the temperature at specific times every week, this is likely the situation.
 Find a copy of your manual and program your own settings.
+Thankfully, a lot of modern thermostats are a lot more user friendly and easy to set up just how you like them.

 Non-Programmable Thermostat Resets